Rahul Ram: Biography

 Rahul was born into a Kannadiga family, the son of noted botanist late Professor H.Y.
-Mohan Ram and late Dr Manasi Ram, also a botanist and a founding faculty member of the Botany Department at Miranda House, University of Delhi.
+Mohan Ram and late Dr Manasi Ram, a Bengali also a botanist and a founding faculty member of the Botany Department at Miranda House, University of Delhi.
 He is a nephew of the late H. Y. Sharada Prasad, who was best known as the media adviser to Indira Gandhi.

 After schooling at St. Xavier's School, Delhi, he took a bachelor's degree in Chemistry at St. Stephen's College, Delhi and followed this up with an MSc degree in chemistry from IIT Kanpur.
 Next, he took a PhD degree (1986–90) in Environmental Toxicology from Cornell University, which he attended on an Andrew White scholarship.
 His doctoral research on environmental toxicology is what moved him to become an activist with the Narmada Bachao Andolan (1990–95).
 His stint with that activist group consumed five years of his life immediately after he took his doctorate from Cornell.

 Concurrently with his Narmada activism, Rahul had joined the Indian Ocean band in 1991, soon after returning to India with his doctorate.
 Later, he went to America to learn to play the Alto saxophone, which he intends to bring to the band's music.
 Inside his group, he is known as Logic Baba because of his rationality.
 He has composed music and done playback singing in Bollywood.
 Rahul, along with Indian Ocean member Asheem Chakrabarty, sung the song 'Yaara Maula' in an Anurag Kashyap film Gulaal, a Hindi movie based on student politics.
 Rahul also created tribute videos for independent artists for ThankYouForMusic an event by Songdew.